DylanKojiCheslin/curly-octo-sniffle/README.md

 # curly-octo-sniffle
 example of payments with stripe

+## Before you start
+Never, EVER send credit card data to your server.
+You have been warned

 ## Creating a settings file

 This won't work without a file called settings.json in the main folder.